jasperzhong/NMT/README.md

 Trained 231K steps, nearly 4 epochs

 I found that training is a bit slow.
-However, some parameters including attention parameters can not be tuned well with larger learing rate.
+However, some parameters including attention parameters can not be tuned well with larger learning rate.